markevans/jquery-objectify/README.markdown

 - We put the code which defines the object's behaviour in a common js file, e.g. 'lib.js':

         $.objectify('clock',{
-          instance: {
-            // attributes for each instance here...
-          },
           prototype: {
             // things shared by the objects' prototype, (will mainly be methods) here...
           },